rob-writes-code/pisa-project/README.md

 ## Project Overview

-The goal of the project was to leverage data engineering skills to analyse the PISA 2018 dataset and develop a functioning dashboard that the client (GEI) can use to easily visualise and interpret the data.
+The goal of the project was to analyse the PISA 2018 dataset and develop a functioning dashboard that the client (GEI) can use to easily visualise and interpret the data.

 The project is carried out in a distributed environment in the Cloud to allow for efficient data processing and collaboration.